 Step 2: In the Registry Editor, navigate to the following key:

 Step 3: On the right-side, look for the value titled LaunchTo.
-Double-click on LaunchTo and then change the Value data from 1 to 0 (zero) to make File Explorer always open to This PC.
+Double-click on LaunchTo and then change the Value data from 0 to 1 to make File Explorer always open to This PC.
 Click OK.

 Close the Registry Editor.
 Good luck!